20 Wild West Towns Where You Can Still Experience the Frontier

 When it comes to Old West towns, most people think of empty dirt streets filled with tumbleweeds and burnt out buildings.
 But there are plenty of towns and cities from the Old West that are not only inhabited, but still thriving.

 Old West towns were often founded for similar reasons.
-Many were started as mining towns, including infamous places like Deadwood, Tombstone, and Virginia City.
-Other towns started as an outgrowth from the development of the railroad such as Dodge City, where the famous Long Branch Saloon served wild patrons.
+Many were started as mining towns, including infamous places like Deadwood, Tombstone, and Virginia City, and most Arizona ghost towns.
+Other towns started as an outgrowth from the development of railroads, such as Dodge City, where the famous Long Branch Saloon served wild patrons.

 Here are 20 of the best Wild West towns that are still inhabited today and worth adding to your American West travel bucket list.
 Some are famous in popular culture, while others you may not have heard of.
 They are, however, all great places to consider visiting when planning your Old West-themed travels.